symfony/symfony-docs/guides/forms/overview.rst

         }
     }

-Generating form fields automatically helps you to improve your development speed and reduces code duplication.
-You can store information about class properties once and let Symfony2 do the work for you.
+Generating form fields automatically helps you to increase your development speed and reduces code duplication.
+You can store information about class properties once and let Symfony2 do the other work for you.

 Rendering Forms as HTML
 -----------------------